A Lagrangian Duality Approach to Active Learning: Experimental Evaluation

 \subsection{Classification}

-The experiments on CIFAR-10, SVHN and MNIST are all 10-class, image classification tasks.
-We use the cross-entropy loss for both $\ell(\cdot, y)$ and $\ell'(\cdot, y)$ and bound the latter by $\epsilon(\boldsymbol{x}) = 0.2, \, \forall \boldsymbol{x}$.
-As shown in Figure \ref{fig:classification}, ALLY outperforms Coreset and Random in all three scenarios.
-In CIFAR-10, and most of the SVHN learning curve, ALLY also outperforms BADGE, albeit by a small margin.
-In MNIST, however, BADGE consistently performs better.
-This may be due to the fact that the MLP is not translational equivariant and is less expressive than the CNN model.
-Thus, the embeddings generated by the MLP tend to be of lower quality than those generated by the CNN, hence hindering meaningful clustering of the unlabeled samples in the embedding space.
+The experiments on STL-10, CIFAR-10, SVHN and MNIST are all 10-class, image classification tasks.
+We use the cross-entropy loss for both $\ell(\cdot, \cdot)$ and $\ell'(\cdot, \cdot)$ and set $\epsilon(\boldsymbol{x}) = 0.2, \, \forall \boldsymbol{x}$.
+As shown in Figure \ref{fig:classification}, ALLY exhibits top-2 performance with respect to other baselines in STL-10 (budget 200), SVHN (budget 1000) and CIFAR-10 (budget 200).
+In these three datasets, the improvement in the number of samples needed by ALLY to achieve 97\% of the final accuracy, in comparison with the best baseline, is 9\%, 8\% and 2\%, respectively.
+In MNIST, however, BADGE and BAIT consistently outperform ALLY.
+This may be due to the fact that the MLP, being less expressive, yields embeddings of lower quality, hindering the prediction of dual variables.